 Under federal and Michigan law, an investigatory stop of an automobile is limited to a brief, nonintrusive detention.
-A vehicle can be stopped legally if there are specific and articulable facts sufficient to give rise to a reasonable suspicion that there is a violation of a traffic or criminal law.
+The police can legally stop a vehicle if specific and articulable facts are sufficient to give rise to a reasonable suspicion that there is a violation of a traffic or criminal law.
 An arrest requires probable cause to believe that the person being detained has committed or is committing a crime.
-An officer may legally arrest a person without a warrant if a felony or misdemeanor was committed in their presence, and under some other limited circumstances.
+An officer may legally arrest a person without a warrant if a felony or misdemeanor was committed in their presence and under some other limited circumstances.

 An officer may conduct a pat-down or frisk, a form of a limited search for weapons when the officer has reason to believe that the person may be armed and dangerous.

 A violation of a person’s Fourth Amendment right to be free from unlawful arrest or improper searches and seizures may give rise to a Motion to Suppress, Suppression Hearing, and, if appropriate, suppression of illegally obtained evidence.
 If a judge suppresses the evidence, the prosecutor may have no choice but to dismiss some or all charges.